gliff-ai/support/docs/basics/splines.md

 Whilst the paintbrush is the primary functionality within the annotation interface, there are also a host of options for drawing with splines and other tools to create linear and boundary annotations.

-_Tip: Begin a new annotation when switching between tools, see Annotation Management section of [Annotation: First Steps](firststeps) for further instructions._
+_Tip: Begin a new annotation when switching between tools, see Annotation Management section of [Annotation](annotation) for further instructions._

 ## Splines